-AUDIT is a high-risk virus that belongs to the CrySiS ransomware family, it was discovered by Jakub Kroustek.
-Once a system is infected by it, this virus encrypts user's files and adds an ".AUDIT" extension (that contains ID and email address) to each encrypted file.
+Discovered by Jakub Kroustek, AUDIT is a high-risk virus that belongs to the CrySiS ransomware family.
+Once a system is infected, this virus encrypts files and adds an ".AUDIT" extension (that contains an ID and email address) to each encrypted file.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: